KacperHaras/YT_Manager/README.md

-# YT Menager
+# YT Manager

 ## Introduction

-YT Menager is a comprehensive tool designed for downloading YouTube videos, audio, playlists, and for fetching important video information such as captions and video description links.
+YT Manager is a comprehensive tool designed for downloading YouTube videos, audio, playlists, and for fetching important video information such as captions and video description links.
 It leverages the PyTube library to facilitate these downloads and information retrieval, offering a user-friendly interface and efficient processing.

 ## Features